christopherobin/mage/lib/archivist/Readme.md

 archivist.list(topic, partialIndex, options, function (error, arrayOfIndexes) { });
 ```

 Returns an array of indexes on the given topic matching the partial index you provide.
-The options
+A partial
+index is the same as a normal index object, except you can leave out properties.
+That means that if
+your index consists of a single property, the only partial index you can pass is an empty object.
-object is not required, and your callback may be passed as the third argument.
-You can, for example,
+The options object is not required, and your callback may be passed as the third argument.
+You can,
-query for all players in the game by calling:
+for example, query for all players in the game by calling:

 ```javascript
 archivist.list('player', {}, function (error, indexes) {